2008 Mumbai attacks: Aftermath

-The attacks further strained India's slowly recovering relationship with Pakistan.
+The attacks also resulted in the suspension of peace talks between India and Pakistan, significantly increasing tensions between the two countries.
 India's then External Affairs Minister Pranab Mukherjee declared that India may indulge in military strikes against terror camps in Pakistan to protect its territorial integrity.
 There were also after-effects on the United States's relationships with both countries, the US-led NATO war in Afghanistan, and on the Global War on Terror.
 FBI chief Robert Mueller praised the "unprecedented cooperation" between American and Indian intelligence agencies over the Mumbai terror attack probe.
 However, Interpol secretary general Ronald Noble said that Indian intelligence agencies did not share any information with Interpol.

 A new National Counter Terrorism Centre (NCTC) was proposed to be set up by the then-Home Minister P. Chidambaram as an office to collect, collate, summarise, integrate, analyse, co-ordinate and report all information and inputs received from various intelligence agencies, state police departments, and other ministries and their departments.

+The attack led to an increase in anti-Pakistan sentiments across India, especially from right wing political groups, which continued in the aftermath.
+Similar sentiments were echoed elsewhere, most notably in the United States of America, as 6 American citizens were killed in the attack.
+Following the attack, as well as raid in Abbottabad in May 2011 that killed 9/11 mastermind Osama bin Laden, anti-Pakistan views and hate crimes against Pakistani origin people surged in the United States.
+Consequently, due to such hate crimes and views, many Pakistanis and Pakistani-Americans have identified themselves as Indians to avoid discrimination and obtain jobs.

+The attacks caused a major economic loss to the city of Mumbai worth ₹40 billion ($818.33 million in 2008 exchange rates), as hotels, businesses, and shops were closed during that period, along with the temporary suspension of trading at the Bombay Stock Exchange.
+In addition, insurance claims worth over ₹6 billion($122 million) were settled, due to loss of lives and property damage caused by the terrorists.
+The attacks took place at a time, when the 2008 financial crisis caused major economic impact worldwide, despite India's economy being noted as second fastest growing during that period.